The Bean Trees: Style

 Jack Butler wrote for the New York Times, "The Bean Trees is as richly connected as a fine poem, but reads like realism."

 Kingsolver employs irony in order to emphasize the changes to Taylor's lifestyle by the end of the novel.

 Symbolism is used at the beginning of the story when the main character, Taylor, changes her name while starting the journey of self-discovery.
 The author evokes Westward expansion through Taylor's symbolic move to the west.
 Kingsolver's creation of the non-male dominant world, and focus on feminism and environmentalism, communicates the case of eco-feminism.

 Reception

 The Bean Trees was received well by critics at release, such as The Los Angeles Times stating it was the "work of a visionary".
 It was featured on the New York Times 1988 Notable Books of the Year list.

 The novel has become a commonly assigned reading in high school literature classes since its publication.

+Criticisms

+Despite numerous positive and uplifting attributes, this book poses a complex question - through Kingsolver's use of Taylor as a protagonist with Native American heritage (Kingsolver herself has a Cherokee ancestor), and through Taylor's illegal adoption of Turtle - as to whether "white" or ostensibly "white"/non-identifying Native Americans are better placed to raise Native American children.
+This concerns issues of removal of children from Native American families, communities and territories, and a possible biased assumption to the effect that Native American people may be viewed as potentially more abusive within families than "white" Americans.
+Arguably, while the cause of South American refugees to the USA is well championed in this novel (Kingsolver's first), the cause of Native American people and their self-determination is not clearly outlined.

+The Bean Trees was removed from one school's required reading list in 2005 due to a complaint from a Church of Christ parent, saying that it contained "offensive language and adult situations", after which, a minister called it "pornography".